mstf-ai/airbnb-clone-project/README.md

 - A **Property** can have many **Reviews**, each written by a **User**.

 This structure ensures flexibility while keeping data consistent across users, hosts, bookings, and payments.
+---
+## ✨ Feature Breakdown

+The Airbnb Clone project is built around core features that replicate essential Airbnb functionality.
+Each feature plays a role in ensuring smooth interaction between guests and hosts.

+### 1. User Management
+Allows users to sign up, log in, and manage their profiles securely.
+Roles (guest, host, admin) determine access and functionality, ensuring a personalized experience.

+### 2. Property Management
+Hosts can list properties by adding details such as title, description, location, price, and images.
+This feature enables property owners to attract potential guests and manage their listings.

+### 3. Booking System
+Guests can search, select, and book available properties for specific dates.
+The system ensures availability, prevents double-booking, and handles booking statuses like pending, confirmed, or cancelled.

+### 4. Reviews and Ratings
+Guests can leave reviews and ratings for properties they’ve stayed at.
+This feature builds trust in the platform by allowing users to make informed decisions based on feedback.

+### 5. Payments
+Supports secure payment processing tied to bookings.
+This ensures smooth transactions between guests and hosts, with support for multiple payment methods and statuses.

+### 6. Search and Filtering
+Users can search for properties by location, price, availability, and other criteria.
+This makes it easy to discover suitable properties quickly.

+### 7. Admin Dashboard
+Admins oversee the platform by managing users, properties, and bookings.
+This ensures quality control, security, and the smooth operation of the system.